worshamweb/rails8-kamal-aws-tutorial/KAMAL_DEPLOYMENT_TUTORIAL.md

 ## Step 7: Access Your Application

-With SSL disabled for simplicity, access your application at:
+Access your application at:
 ```
 http://YOUR_EC2_ELASTIC_IP
 ```

 ### Adding SSL Later (Optional)
-To add SSL certificates later:
+For production SSL setup:
 1. Purchase a domain name
 2. Point it to your Elastic IP
+3. Update security group to allow HTTPS (port 443)
-3. Update `config/deploy.yml` with SSL configuration
+4. Update `config/deploy.yml` with SSL configuration
-4. Redeploy with `bin/kamal deploy`
+5. Redeploy with `bin/kamal deploy`

 ## Step 8: Monitoring and Maintenance